NullRoz007/HelixAsm/README.md

 The Helix Assembly Language is an assembly language designed to create flashable ROM's for my 8bit Minecraft Computer.

-This tool reads .hlm source files, tokenizes them, parses instructions, and generates output schematics for loading into the Helix Computer.
+This tool reads .hlm source files, tokenizes them, parses instructions, and generates output schematics for loading into the in-game ROM Flasher

 hlxc is built using: